Is A Skillet A Frying Pan: Think Again Before You Cook

 The only challenge with a stainless steel skillet is that it is sticky.
 However, you can address the challenge by seasoning the stainless steel skillet.
 Once you season the skillet, you will create a non-stick surface.

-We recommend that you use the stainless steel skillet for frying to achieve great results.
+I recommend that you use the stainless steel skillet for frying to achieve great results.

 Final Thoughts